 Welcome to the Springfield Recycling Center.
 We need your help to maintain a pleasant, efficient and safe work environment; your recyclable materials should all be clean and dry.
 Please read the signs and place materials in appropriate locations to maintain the quality of the recycled commodities.

 Plastics - #1-#7 (excluding #6 Styrofoam) Look for the identifying code number (in the recycling triangle) on bottom of container.
-Containers and packaging with the recycling numbers #1 through #7 (exceptions listed below) Special instructions:
+Containers and packaging with the recycling numbers #1 through #7 (exceptions listed below) NO BLACK PLASTIC Special instructions:

 Remove and discard caps and covers